Franco-Nevada (NYSE:FNV) Sees Unusually-High Trading Volume

-A number of equities research analysts recently issued reports on FNV shares.
-National Bank Financial decreased their price target on shares of Franco-Nevada from C$225.00 to C$205.00 in a research note on Thursday, July 21st.
-KeyCorp cut their price objective on shares of Franco-Nevada from $180.00 to $143.00 and set an “overweight” rating on the stock in a research report on Monday, July 18th.
-Stifel Nicolaus upgraded shares of Franco-Nevada from a “hold” rating to a “buy” rating in a research report on Wednesday, July 20th.
-TD Securities cut their price objective on shares of Franco-Nevada from $170.00 to $165.00 and set a “buy” rating on the stock in a research report on Friday, August 12th.
-Finally, Raymond James cut their price objective on shares of Franco-Nevada from $176.00 to $175.00 and set an “outperform” rating on the stock in a research report on Friday, August 12th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $169.38.
+FNV has been the topic of a number of recent analyst reports.
+Stifel Nicolaus upgraded Franco-Nevada from a “hold” rating to a “buy” rating in a research report on Wednesday, July 20th.
+National Bank Financial lowered their price target on Franco-Nevada from C$225.00 to C$205.00 in a research report on Thursday, July 21st.
+KeyCorp lowered their price target on Franco-Nevada from $180.00 to $143.00 and set an “overweight” rating on the stock in a research report on Monday, July 18th.
+The Goldman Sachs Group began coverage on Franco-Nevada in a research report on Monday.
+They set a “neutral” rating on the stock.
+Finally, Raymond James lowered their price target on Franco-Nevada from $176.00 to $175.00 and set an “outperform” rating on the stock in a research report on Friday, August 12th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and six have issued a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $169.38.

 Franco-Nevada Price Performance

 The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 29th.
-Shareholders of record on Thursday, September 15th will be issued a dividend of $0.32 per share.
-This represents a $1.28 annualized dividend and a yield of 1.04%.
-The ex-dividend date of this dividend is Wednesday, September 14th.
-Franco-Nevada’s payout ratio is 32.00%.
+Investors of record on Thursday, September 15th will be paid a $0.32 dividend.
+The ex-dividend date is Wednesday, September 14th.
+This represents a $1.28 annualized dividend and a dividend yield of 1.05%.
+Franco-Nevada’s payout ratio is presently 32.00%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Great Valley Advisor Group Inc. bought a new position in Franco-Nevada during the 4th quarter worth about $203,000.
-Geode Capital Management LLC grew its holdings in Franco-Nevada by 6.5% during the 4th quarter.
-Geode Capital Management LLC now owns 537,220 shares of the basic materials company’s stock worth $74,205,000 after acquiring an additional 32,871 shares in the last quarter.
-BNP Paribas Arbitrage SA grew its holdings in Franco-Nevada by 321.9% during the 4th quarter.
-BNP Paribas Arbitrage SA now owns 12,422 shares of the basic materials company’s stock worth $1,718,000 after acquiring an additional 9,478 shares in the last quarter.
-CIBC Asset Management Inc grew its holdings in Franco-Nevada by 1.0% during the 1st quarter.
-CIBC Asset Management Inc now owns 1,958,750 shares of the basic materials company’s stock worth $312,051,000 after acquiring an additional 19,203 shares in the last quarter.
-Finally, BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its holdings in Franco-Nevada by 78.4% during the 4th quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 367,963 shares of the basic materials company’s stock worth $50,927,000 after acquiring an additional 161,741 shares in the last quarter.
-66.64% of the stock is currently owned by institutional investors.
+Several large investors have recently modified their holdings of FNV.
+Prospera Financial Services Inc bought a new stake in Franco-Nevada during the 1st quarter valued at approximately $42,000.
+Rational Advisors LLC boosted its position in Franco-Nevada by 60.6% during the 1st quarter.
+Rational Advisors LLC now owns 273 shares of the basic materials company’s stock valued at $44,000 after acquiring an additional 103 shares in the last quarter.
+Castleview Partners LLC boosted its position in Franco-Nevada by 35,955.6% during the 2nd quarter.
+Castleview Partners LLC now owns 3,245 shares of the basic materials company’s stock valued at $44,000 after acquiring an additional 3,236 shares in the last quarter.
+Optiver Holding B.V. bought a new stake in Franco-Nevada during the 2nd quarter valued at approximately $46,000.
+Finally, Penserra Capital Management LLC bought a new stake in Franco-Nevada during the 1st quarter valued at approximately $47,000.
+66.64% of the stock is owned by institutional investors.

 Franco-Nevada Company Profile